Risks Lurk in Popular Retail Investment Products

 Looking at the performance of publicly traded BDCs over a 21- year period, the research shows that BDCs live up to their reputation for high income, with the typical BDC yielding about 10%.
 Moreover, the total returns (stock returns plus dividends) of BDCs appear to match or beat the benchmark indices (high-yield bonds and leveraged loans).
 However, BDCs incur substantially greater risk than the benchmarks.
 BDCs are permitted to be highly leveraged, nearly all BDCs employ leverage, and their performance is highly volatile.
 On a risk-adjusted basis, the typical BDC significantly underperforms the benchmarks, trailing by four to six percentage points per year.

 During the March 2020 market crash at the outbreak of the COVID-19 pandemic, shares of publicly traded BDCs declined by over three times as much as the benchmarks, on average.

-The figure above shows the performance of $10,000 invested in an index of publicly traded BDCs during 2020, compared to the two market benchmarks (high yield bonds and leveraged loans).
+The figure to the right shows the performance of $10,000 invested in an index of publicly traded BDCs during 2020, compared to the two market benchmarks (high yield bonds and leveraged loans).
 The $10,000 investment in BDCs was worth $9,115 at the end of 2020, versus $10,711 if invested in high yield bonds and $10,312 if invested in leveraged loans.
 BDCs were also more volatile over the year than the benchmarks, which themselves are among the riskiest parts of the fixed income market.

 Warburton advises retail investors and their financial advisors to consider the findings of this research before investing in publicly traded BDCs.
 Before adding a BDC to your portfolio, be sure to consider its track record and avoid BDCs with a history of negative risk-adjusted performance.